gmamatya/ai_mock_interview/README.md

-# AI Mock Interview Platform
+# AI InterviewPrep - an AI Interview Preparation Platform

 ## About the Project